Oracle co-CEO Mark Hurd dead at 62: Report

 |ORACLE CORPORATION

-Oracle Founder Larry Ellison released the following statement.
+Oracle founder Larry Ellison released the following statement.

 It is with a profound sense of sadness and loss that I tell everyone here at Oracle that Mark Hurd passed away early this morning.
 Mark was my close and irreplaceable friend, and trusted colleague.
 Oracle has lost a brilliant and beloved leader who personally touched the lives of so many of us during his decade at Oracle.
 All of us will miss Mark’s keen mind and rare ability to analyze, simplify and solve problems quickly.
 Some of us will miss his friendship and mentorship.
 I will miss his kindness and sense of humor.
 Mark leaves his beloved wife Paula, two wonderful daughters who were the joy of his life, and his much larger extended family here at Oracle who came to love him.
 I know that many of us are inconsolable right now, but we are left with memories and a sense of gratitude…that we had the opportunity to get know Mark, the opportunity to work with him…and become his friend.

 Last month, Oracle Corporation announced that Hurd was taking a leave of absence for health-related reasons without being specific.
-Co-CEO Safra Catz was handling day-to-day.
+Co-CEO Safra Catz was handling day-to-day operations.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Hurd addressed colleagues in a memo released by the company at the time.
+Hurd addressed colleagues at the time in a memo released by the company.

 To all my friends and colleagues at Oracle,